srg-ics-uplb/ics-os/README.md

 ## Development and Support
 This project is maintained and used by the <a href='http://ics.uplb.edu.ph'>Institute of Computer Science</a>, <a href='http://www.uplb.edu.ph'>University of the Philippines Los Banos</a> for <a href='http://ics.uplb.edu.ph/courses/ugrad/cmsc/125'>CMSC 125</a>.

-Dont forget to checkout the <a href="http://github.com/srg-ics-uplb/ics-os/wiki">Wiki</a>
+Dont forget to check the <a href="http://github.com/srg-ics-uplb/ics-os/wiki">Wiki</a>.